explosion/spaCy/extra/DEVELOPER_DOCS/StringStore-Vocab.md

 While you can ignore the `StringStore` in many cases, there are situations where you should make use of it to avoid errors.

-Any time you introduce a string that may be set on a Doc field that has a hash, you should add the string to the `StringStore`.
+Any time you introduce a string that may be set on a `Doc` field that has a hash, you should add the string to the `StringStore`.
 This mainly happens when adding labels in components, but there are some other cases:

 - syntax iterators, mainly `get_noun_chunks`
-- external data used in components, like the KnowledgeBase in EntityLinking
+- external data used in components, like the `KnowledgeBase` in the `entity_linker`
 - labels used in tests

 ## Vocab